|Nutritional Guidelines (per serving)|

 - 2 tablespoons melted butter

-- Lightly butter a 2-quart baking dish or spray it with nonstick cooking spray.
+Heat the oven to 375 F. Lightly butter a 2-quart baking dish or spray it with nonstick cooking spray.

-- Put about 2 to 2 1/2 quarts of water in a large saucepan with 2 teaspoons of salt.
+Put about 2 to 2 1/2 quarts of water in a large saucepan with 2 teaspoons of salt.
 Place the saucepan over high heat and bring the water to a boil.
 Add the noodles and reduce the heat to medium.
 Boil the noodles following the package directions.

 In the same saucepan, combine the celery with the condensed soup and evaporated milk or light cream; simmer over low heat for about 5 to 7 minutes.

 Pour the sauce over the noodles and stir until well combined.

 Spoon the chicken and noodle mixture into the prepared baking dish.
 Sprinkle with the toasted almonds, if using.

-- Combine the fresh bread crumbs with the melted butter.
+Combine the fresh bread crumbs with the melted butter.
 Stir with a fork until the crumbs are well coated with butter.
-Sprinkle the crumbs evenly over the casserole.

-- Bake the casserole in the preheated oven for 25 to 35 minutes, or until the bread crumb topping is browned.
+Bake the casserole in the preheated oven for 25 to 35 minutes, or until the bread crumb topping is browned.

 - Use poached or baked chicken breasts, the meat from a rotisserie chicken, or convenient fully cooked chicken breast strips.

-To toast slivered on the stovetop put them in a dry skillet over medium heat.
+- To toast slivered on the stovetop put them in a dry skillet over medium heat.
 Cook, shaking the skillet and stirring frequently until the nuts are golden brown and aromatic.

-- Add 4 to 6 ounces of sauteed sliced mushrooms to the sauce mixture or add 1 small can or jar of drained sliced mushrooms.
+- Add 4 to 6 ounces of sautéed sliced mushrooms to the sauce mixture or add 1 small can or jar of drained sliced mushrooms.